Cannoy13/HomeNetworkSetupUnifi/README.md

 This project demonstrates the setup and configuration of a home network using a **Unifi Dream Machine (UDM)**, a **switch**, and **Unifi access points** to create a secure and reliable home network environment.
 The goal was to set up and secure the network, including basic configurations and network monitoring to optimize performance.

+**Note**<br>
+This configuration can also be used in small business environments depending on use case/needs.

 ## Table of Contents

 - [Project Overview](#project-overview)